rpm-software-management/dnf/doc/automatic.rst

 ``[base]`` section
 ------------------

 Can be used to override settings from DNF's main configuration file.
-See :doc:`command_ref`.
+See :doc:`conf_ref`.

 ===================
  Run dnf-automatic